Twisted duality for embedded graphs: Medial graphs and the ribbon group action

-This completes the proof of the first statement.
+This completes the proof of the second statement.

-The second statement is proven similarly: all that is needed to adapt the proof is to check that the remaining vertex states at $v$ lead to an appropriate configuration at the corresponding vertex in $(F_{\vec{s}})_m$.
+The first statement is proven similarly: all that is needed to adapt the proof is to check that the remaining vertex states at $v$ lead to an appropriate configuration at the corresponding vertex in $(F_{\vec{s}})_m$.
 This is seen by the following calculations:

 There is a natural identification between the vertex set of $F$ and the edge set of $F_{\vec{s}}$, and a natural identification between the edges set of $F_{\vec{s}}$ and the vertex set of $(F_{\vec{s}})_m$, and hence a natural identification between the vertices of $F$ and the vertices of $(F_{\vec{s}})_m$.
-Thus, the second statement follows from observing that these local configurations mean that a pair of vertices are connected by an edge in $F$ if and only if they are connected by an edges in $(F_{\vec{s}})_m$. \end{proof}
+Thus, the first statement follows by observing that these local configurations imply that a pair of vertices are connected by an edge in $F$ if and only if they are connected by an edge in $(F_{\vec{s}})_m$. \end{proof}

 Again by Proposition~\ref{p.cyrad}, it is clear that Theorem~\ref{iso to F} generalizes Equation~\ref{medialtaite} and Proposition~\ref{blacktomedial}, since $F_{bl}=F_{\vec{b}}$ and $F_{wh}=F_{\vec{w}}$ for the duality states $\vec{b}$ and $\vec{w}$.